chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

 | Row	| month| avg_revenue_by_user_per_visit
 |---|---|---
 | 1	| 201707| 43.86

+The average revenue per user per visit was approximately $43.86.
+This indicates a healthy revenue per session for users who made purchases.

 ### Query 07: Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
 ```sql